jogaudard/ecr_toolbox/README.md

 ### Getting started

-Create a quarto file named `index.qmd` (you can download the one from the example).
-Fill in the information in the yaml, gather your degrees and publications, and let’s get started!
+Generate a new repository from this template, gather your degrees and publications, and let’s get started!
+For a basic use, you will only need to edit the `index.qmd` (that is the CV itself), the files in the `publications` folder, and the QR code code chunk.
+If you wish to modify the layout, you will need to modify `cv.css` as well.
+In the `index.qmd`, you need to fill in your own information in the yaml and the short biography, and add the sections you need.
+Bibliographies will be done using bibtex (see below).

 ### Short biography